-- Power supply: The power supply is grounded through the power cord to a grounded outlet. - Spray gun: Ground the gun according to the spray gun instruction manual. - Waterborne fluid hose: The hose must be directly connected to the fluid supply inside the system. - Object being sprayed: Keep the workpiece hangers clean and grounded at all times.
+- Power supply: The power supply is grounded through the power cord to a grounded outlet. - Spray gun: Ground the gun according to the spray gun instruction manual. - Waterborne fluid hose: The hose must be properly grounded through the conductive layer. - Object being sprayed: Keep the workpiece hangers clean and grounded at all times.